FormIt3D/autodesk-formit-360-windows-help-old/tool-library/cover-sweep-loft.md

 1. Mark a face of an object that you want to cut.
     ![](images/mark face.PNG)

-2. Click the sweep tool icon.
+2. Click the sweep tool icon. <br>
     ![](images/sweep tool.png)

 3. Select the face you marked earlier.